cpjobling/eg-151-microcontrollers/eg-151-assessment-2024-2025.md

 ##### Microcontroller programming laboratories

-There will be two two-hour microntroller programming lab sessions per week, and these will begin once the lab introduction has been completed at the end of week 3 (University week 4).
+There will be two two-hour microntroller programming lab sessions per week, and these will begin once the lab introduction has been completed at the end of week 3.

 The laboratory work will be assessed by means of a lab diary worth 20% of the module marks.
 The lab diary is to be updated during the lab sessions and will be submitted via Canvas in November.